The vocabulary of autonomous business.

 The Lexicon is machine-readable.

-Connect your client →Administrative Density
+Connect your client →Accountability Trace

 The proportion of a business's workforce dedicated to operations, coordination, and administrative overhead rather than direct value creation — Arco's first observable indicator of a structurally high Human-to-Logic Ratio.